clvv/fasd/fasd.1.md

 directories.
 Fasd, by default, provides some basic aliases, including a shell function "z" that resembles the functionality of "z" and "autojump."

-The name "fasd" comes from the default suggested aliases `fasd`(files), `a`(files/directories), `s`(show/search/select), `d`(directories).
+The name "fasd" comes from the default suggested aliases `f`(files), `a`(files/directories), `s`(show/search/select), `d`(directories).

 Fasd ranks files and directories by "frecency," that is, by both "frequency"